 While financial value certainly isn’t everything when purchasing a home, many people want to know if a specific home will be a good investment in the long term.
 For example, how much might your home be worth if you sell it today or after you renovate it?

-During the COVID-19 pandemic, supply chains across the world came to a halt as countries and workplaces shut down in an attempt to stop the spread of the virus.
+During the COVID-19 pandemic, supply chains and manufacturing processes across the world came to a halt as countries and workplaces shut down in an attempt to stop the spread of the virus.
 As a result, the automotive industry struggled to manufacture new cars.

 In this interactive project by Google Cloud Training, you will do just that as you use machine learning vision to identify damaged car parts.
 Designed for intermediate machine learning practitioners, this quick project will walk you through the process of uploading a data set to cloud storage, inspecting uploaded images to ensure there are no errors, training an ML model, and evaluating your model for accuracy.